Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 });
 ```

-### Add handler for handing connected, disconnected and stopped events
+### Add callbacks for connected, disconnected and stopped events

 When a client connection is connected to the service and received connected message from the service, the connected event will be triggered.